mahmoudparsian/pyspark-algorithms/code/README.md

   code of **PySpark Algorithms** book by
   [Mahmoud Parsian](https://www.linkedin.com/in/mahmoudparsian/).

-* Each chapter contains source code
+* Each chapter contains
-  (PySpark and Python), related shell scripts, and some sample data to run the programs.
+	* Source code for PySpark programs
+	* Sample shell scripts (how to invoke PySpark programs)
+	* Sample data
+	* Sample log files to show I/O

 ## PySpark